nazunalika/rpmspecs-gzdoom/README.rst

 At this present time, I do not.
 I have considered packaging for OpenSUSE.
 However OpenSUSE, much like Arch, already have plenty of maintainers with tons upon tons of packages (up to date or not) and their own build systems similar to Fedora.
 So some of the packages you may see here may already exist for those distributions in base or extra repositories they provide.
 The COPR build system does support OpenSUSE now, so it may end up being a viable option in the future.

 Presently, this does not build in copr for OpenSUSE, simply because dependencies are not in the SUSE base.
+I do not have a way to extend copr to the additional repositories.

 .. rubric:: Footnotes